-To assist with this Scorecard-based assessment, IREC has also developed a State Shared Renewable Energy Program Catalog, which compiles the details of state shared renewables program rules.
+To assist with this Scorecard-based assessment, IREC has also developed a Shared Renewables Policy Catalog, which compiles the details of state shared renewables program rules.
 Used together, the Catalog and the Scorecard can offer valuable insight into the components of these programs and their effectiveness.

 The Scorecard grades statewide “shared renewable energy” or “shared renewables” programs, which IREC defines as programs that enable multiple customers to share the economic benefits of one renewable energy system via their individual utility bills (typically through bill credits).
 The Scorecard does not capture voluntary, utility-level programs or “community” renewables programs, such as green tariff shared renewables, group purchasing or aggregate net metering programs.

 The INTERSTATE RENEWABLE ENERGY COUNCIL, Inc. (IREC) is a 501(c)(3) non-partisan, non-profit organization working nationally to increase consumer access to sustainable energy and energy efficiency through independent fact-based policy leadership, quality workforce development and consumer empowerment.
 IREC envisions a world powered by clean sustainable energy where society’s interests are valued and protected.

 IREC has been at the helm of the U.S. shared renewable energy growth since the launch of the first few programs, helping to lay the foundation for best practice program and policy design, while also supporting the extensive growth underway across markets.